November 16-19, 2021

 Instructions on how to claim your credits will be provided in the onsite materials.

 Promedica International is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-This activity has been approved for AMA PRA Category 1 Credit™.
+This activity has been approved for 25 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Radiation Safety Credits for Physicians